goinvo/VirtualCare/README.md

 ## Intro
  - 2.1 billion encounters per year in US[1]
- - 2 studies have indicated that 1.7 billion of those encounters could have been done virtually
+ - 2 studies have indicated that 1.7 billion of those encounters could have been done virtually[locate references]
  - Have cell phone, have access to care, everywhere
  - Too expensive
  - Doctor burnout, # of clinicians, gap is widening between Dr to patient, practice anywhere